Save the Date...

 Who runs the conference?

 We’re run by a small group of women from different churches in Melbourne, who share the same convictions about the centrality of the cross and the Bible, and the same dream: to encourage ministry by women and to women.
-Our committee includes Louisa Pfitzner (St Alfred's, Blackburn North), Jean Burley (Surrey Hills Presbyterian), Sharon Cooper (City on a Hill), Melissa Dixon (Brimbank Presbyterian), Belinda Grant (Grace Christian Community), Helen King (Mentone Baptist), Laura Paul (St Michael's & St Luke's Church Dandenong North) and Kellie Vanderkruk (Mentone Baptist).
+Our committee includes Louisa Pfitzner (St Alfred's, Blackburn North), Oi Loon Chow (Grace Christian Community), Gabriella Djunatan (International Reformed Evangelical Church), Melissa Dixon (Brimbank Presbyterian), Belinda Grant (Grace Christian Community), Laura Paul (St Michael's & St Luke's Church Dandenong North) and Kellie Vanderkruk (Mentone Baptist).

 What happens on the day?